Cloud

 There are a few disadvantages of indexing everything on ingestion:

-• Overall speed of indexing.
-It’s got to be fast, very fast, to keep up with the high volume of data in large enterprises.
+• Overall speed of indexing: It’s got to be fast, very fast, to keep up with the high volume of data in large enterprises.

-• Re-indexing when technology changes.
-Rarely will a new technology natively read an old-style index, and if it does, that ‘old’ part of the index probably can’t take advantage of the new indexing technology.
+• Re-indexing when technology changes: Rarely will a new technology natively read an old-style index, and if it does, that ‘old’ part of the index probably can’t take advantage of the new indexing technology.

-Data Sovereignty
+Data Autonomy

 Then there is the issue of getting the data in a timely manner.
 Because data is often stored in a proprietary format, with no access via APIs, it could take excessive time to translate the data into a format that is both human and machine readable, and suitable for ingestion into a review platform.
-Delays at this stage of eDiscovery are at least inefficient, and often unacceptable.
+Delays at this stage of eDiscovery are at least inefficient and often unacceptable.

 Right-sized eDiscovery

-When the first generation of SaaS archive solutions were designed, there was a goal to facilitate the entire eDiscovery process end-to-end, where everything could be done in a single platform.
+When the first generation of SaaS archive solutions was designed, there was a goal to facilitate the entire eDiscovery process end-to-end, where everything could be done in a single platform.
 The reality is that most companies will follow one of two workflows when it comes to eDiscovery:

 1. Perform a custodian-based export of data to pass to a downstream review tool.
 This generally does not include any culling at all, leaving the review and processing to more advanced tools where an investment has already been made.
 This review tool may be an in-house solution, or the data may be passed along to a Legal Service Provider (LSP) for further culling, review, and processing.
 This would result in larger data sets being passed to review, thus incurring large fees as most review tools and LSPs charge by the GB or TB of data under review.
-This led to the second workflow:
+This led to the second workflow...

 Next Generation SaaS Archive - Expireon

-Expireon Performance-2
+Expireon Performance-2-1

 • If your workflow consists of simply exporting custodian-based data without any keyword searches, you can export by custodian, date ranges, etc. without performing any indexing, saving you money in indexing costs.

-2. Data Sovereignty – First generation SaaS archives often hold your data hostage, requiring you to pay hefty fees to export large data sets, or if you simply want to take your business elsewhere.
-This is partially due to lack of API access to the data, and partially because data is often stored in proprietary formats which is often unreadable by eDiscovery professionals or must be converted before export.
+2. Data Autonomy – First generation SaaS archives often hold your data hostage, requiring you to pay hefty fees to export large data sets, or if you simply want to take your business elsewhere.
+This is partially due to a lack of API access to the data, and partially because data is often stored in proprietary formats which are often unreadable by eDiscovery professionals or must be converted before export.
+We firmly believe the customer has total ownership of their data - it's a fundamental right.
+Data is always stored in native formats, and the customer can choose to store data within the Expireon cloud data centers, or within their own storage in a private cloud, or even on-premises.
+Since the customer owns the data, and all the encryption keys, they are free to not only move this data to another provider in the future, but they can also use this valuable data for other initiatives such as AI.

 3. Right-sized eDiscovery – When archive systems started moving to the cloud, there was a push to try to be an all-encompassing eDiscovery tool, spanning across the eDiscovery Reference Model from left to as far right as possible, including processing and review.
 Almost 100% of our customers prefer to capitalize on existing investments in review tools and are not interested in paying for tools that have overlapping features.
-Expireon provides eDiscovery professionals the ability to quickly export data based on custodians or key metadata information, or you can selectively index data for further culling via keywords, without having to pay to have a fully-indexed data set.
+Expireon provides eDiscovery professionals the ability to quickly export data based on custodians or key metadata information, or you can selectively index data for further culling via keywords, without having to pay to have a fully indexed data set.

 Similar posts